 Don’t worry, you won’t bulk – here’s why – but a strong upper body is needed.

 When performed correctly, the dumbbell bench press works your pectorals, triceps and abdominals.
 Strengthening these will stop you slumping in the latter stages of a marathon, long distance triathlon or cycling event.

-Best strength exercises for marathon runners: seated row
+Best strength exercises for runners, triathletes and cyclists: seated row

 If you’re going to bench press, then you need to work opposing muscles to maintain balance.